Pine-Sec/pine-sec.github.io/_posts/2025-06-23-On-Storytelling-vs.-Fact-sharing.md

 ### **Stories land hard**

 In fact, according to Stanford’s Dr. Jennifer Aaker, stories are up to 22 times more memorable than just facts.
-[Harnessing the power of Stories](https://cdn-media.leanin.org/wp-content/uploads/2013/03/HarnessingStories3.15.pdf)
+"Harnessing the power of Stories."
+By Stanford’s Dr. Jennifer Aaker.

 And, if you're trying to persuade people...you should try to?
 Thats right, tell a story.
 [35% more persuasive](https://www.inc.com/carmine-gallo/hard-data-shows-this-soft-skill-will-make-you-35-percent-more-persuasive.html)